Phillip-a-richmond/AnnotateVariants/README.md

 ### Set-up
 *THERE IS A LOT OF SETTING UP TO DO!*

+NOTE - (2018-09-10) Updates to this are coming.
+We will have a conda install environment, and a unified acquisition script for the databases.

 But, once you get set up, then things run nice and smooth.

 1. Install Necessary software, details in InstallTools.sh